 There’s nothing quite like the robust, smoky flavor of food that’s been prepared on a grill.
 Barbecued hamburgers, hot dogs, and even veggies taste great when grilled to perfection, and they go hand in hand with summertime get-togethers.
 But in order to achieve the best results, you must start with a clean grill.
 Grill brushes are handy cleaning tools especially designed to remove burned-on food residue from grill surfaces, so your food turns out looking and tasting great.

 Residue that collects on grill grates can interfere with flavor, grill performance, and even safety.
-The metal wire bristles or loops on the brush are made to whisk away stubborn gunk.
+The abrasive materials on the brush are made to whisk away stubborn gunk.
 Some brushes also have scrapers for chiseling away old food that is especially difficult to remove.

 Besides making your grill grate look old and unsightly, leaving remnants of old meals on the grill can pose other risks.
 From the unpleasant to the unsafe, here are some possible hazards a grill brush can help you avoid:

 Inferior flavor: Burned-on food particles and grease can mix with fresh food items and make them taste stale, overcooked, burned, or “off.”